masalha-96/reading-notes/Read09.md

  - Escape Characters :
     -	Another method is to use what is called an escape character, which is a backslash ( \ ).
 What the backslash does is escape (or nullify) the special meaning of the next character.

-In this section, I have summarized the two commands you use to work with files :
+## The two commands you use to work with files :

 <1>	 **file**